-Dora Maar was born Henriette Theodora Markovitch in Paris on November 22, 1907.
+Dora Maar was born Henriette Theodora Markovitch in Paris on November 22nd, 1907.
 She was the daughter of a Croatian architect, Joseph Markovitch, and a French woman named Julie Voisin.
 When Maar was three, the family moved to Buenos Aires following her father’s business prospects.
-While in Argentina, Maar fluently spoke Spanish and French, while learning to read in English.
+He is most well-known for his work in South America, including the Austro-Hungarian Embassy.
+While in Argentina, Maar fluently spoke in Spanish and French, while learning to read in English.
+Maar was left handed – which at the time was rather unacceptable.
+She was taught to use her right hand for everything.
+Somehow her painting managed to avoid this change, which she continued to do with her natural left hand.

-In 1926 her family moved back to Paris where Maar attended the Academie Julian.
+In 1926 her family moved back to Paris where Maar attended the Academie Julian, the female equivalent to the Ecole des Beaux-Arts.
 It was around this time that she shortened her name to Dora Maar.
-Her main forms of art making were photography and painting.
-Dark humor filled her art and her life as she became part of a group of prominent Surrealists.
+Her main forms of art making were photography and painting – for which she always received better feedback on her photography.
+Dark humor filled her art and her life and she became part of a group of prominent Surrealists.
 Maar was involved in activist groups during the rise of fascism in Europe including one called Appel a la lutte (Call to the Struggle).

 References